tamilzh2018/kode-kloud-test/terraform Kode Kloud Test.md

 Create modules under modules/ named:

-dynamodb:Provision a DynamoDB table named datacenter-<env>-table (based on the environment)(dev & prod), using id as the HASH key.
+dynamodb:Provision a DynamoDB table named xfusion-<env>-table (based on the environment)(dev & prod), using id as the HASH key.
-secretsmanager: to provision a Secrets Manager secret named datacenter-<env>-secret.
+secretsmanager: to provision a Secrets Manager secret named xfusion-<env>-secret.
-elasticsearch: to provision an Elasticsearch domain named datacenter-<env>-es.
+elasticsearch: to provision an Elasticsearch domain named xfusion-<env>-es.
-Create a secret value datacenter-<env>-value.(dev & prod).
+Create a secret value xfusion-<env>-value.(dev & prod).

-Use symbolic links to reuse the mainTerraform configuration across both dev and prod environments.
+Use symbolic links in each environment dev/prod for the shared Terraform files main.tf, variables.tf, and shared modules.

-The terraform_config.tf file in each environment is used to define environment-specific modules and link to the shared main.tf and variables.tf
+Keep a separate terraform_config.tf in each environment to define environment-specific configuration modules, environment variables, overrides.
+This file should NOT be a symlink.
-Ensure environment isolation by using symbolic links for modules and shared configuration, avoiding code duplication.
 Use main.tf file to define all shared resources and environment-specific modules, ensuring clarity, modularity, and maintainability.

 Use the variables.tf file with the following variables: